Can I bring a cell phone, an iPod type player or handheld game to Camp?

 If I want to drive to camp, how do I get there?

-A GPS app will be your friend here, but basically the distance from Montreal to Camp is about 125 miles (200 kilometres) and takes about two hours and fifteen minutes to reach your destination (depending on your departure point).
-Follow the Laurentian Autoroute (Route 15) and Highway 117 to the town of Rivière-Rouge / L’Annonciation, which is about 30 miles (48km) past Mont-Tremblant (St-Jovite.)
+From Montreal GPS app will be your friend here, but basically the distance from Montreal to Camp is about 200 kilometres and takes about two hours and fifteen minutes to reach your destination (depending on your departure point).
+Follow the Laurentian Autoroute (Route 15) and Highway 117 to the town of Rivière-Rouge / L’Annonciation, which is about 48km past Mont-Tremblant (St-Jovite.)

 There is now a four-lane by-pass of Rivière-Rouge.
 There is a traffic circle at each end of the by-pass.
 Take the by-pass around Rivière-Rouge.
 At the second traffic circle, turn left onto Route 321 South towards Nominingue.

-You are now 8.7 miles (14 km) from camp.
+You are now 14 km from camp.
 You will pass Grand Lac Nominingue and cross over a concrete bridge.
 One mile beyond the bridge, as you pass the Nominingue Golf Course, look for our sign and turn left onto chemin des Mésanges.
-About 1/2 Mile (1 km) down this road you will see our entrance gate on the right.
+About 1 km down this road you will see our entrance gate on the right.
 The camp is located on the north shore of Petit Lac Nominingue.

 Is there a place to stay overnight near the Camp?